-Using Income Limits for Eligibility [24 CFR 982.201 and Notice PIH 2023-27]
+Using Income Limits for Eligibility [24 CFR 982.201]

 Income limits are used for eligibility only at admission.
-Income eligibility is determined by comparing the annual income of an applicant to the applicable income limit for their family size.
-In order to be income eligible, an applicant family must be one of the following:
+Eligibility is established by comparing a family's annual income with HUD's published income limits.
+To be income-eligible, a family must be one of the following: